 When you’re putting together a menu for an all-American cookout, you can’t go wrong with burgers, dogs, and BBQ.
 You probably already have a family-favorite recipe in mind for these standards, but just in case, here are some creative and flavorful options:

-Traditional grilled burgers are a simple and tasty twist on the traditional.
-For an added explosion of flavor, try the cheddar, onion and horseradish burger or the sweet and tangy mustard-glazed mushroom burger.
+Grilled burgers are a simple and tasty, but for an added explosion of flavor try the cheddar, onion and horseradish burger or the sweet and tangy mustard-glazed mushroom burger.
 If you’re in an area of the country with easy access to fresh seafood, you may want to swap out the traditional burger for crab cake sliders or a loaded lobster roll.

 In the southern states and across the mid- and southwest, BBQ pork, chicken, and beef are incredibly popular for party fare on the 4th of July.
 If you’re looking for great BBQ, an easy BBQ drumsticks recipe could work great, and this recipe for grilled pork tenderloin with corn-on-the-cob is sure to garner praise.
 For a tangier alternative, try a Carolina-style BBQ chicken.